Consumer Medicine Information

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13

-you or anyone else may have taken too much Moxicam.
-Do this even if there are no signs
+think that you or anyone else may have taken too much MOXICAM.
+Do this even if there

 You may need urgent medical attention.

 Symptoms of an overdose may include:

 drowsiness and/or dizziness